 Another popular hotel near Japantown is the three-star Queen Anne Hotel.
 It is just two blocks east of the Peace Plaza.

-Find the best deal for the Queen Anne Hotel on Booking.com.
+Find the best deal and read reviews for the queen Anne Hotel.

 You have several options to get to Japantown San Francisco from Union Square.
 Since parking in the neighborhood is tight, I recommend taking the bus.
 Here are the three best options: